 One thing that was so unique about myspace is the music.
 If only every time we opened our Facebook page it played the song that we love at the time.
 It gave you your own identity, (or at least you thought you had your own).
 Although it would be cool, it would be so loud all the time if the Internet just played music whenever we opened it.
-The Residential Roofers would be furious.
+It would be louder than a Fayetteville NC emergency towing vehicle screaming down the highway towards an accident.
 I still remember some of the 2007 hits I put on my page.
 Ron Pope- A drop in the Ocean was the main one for some reason.
 As if we were all heart broken at 12.

 So we called this era the Xanga Stage.
 This is where every teenager stopped being a little kid and thought they were going to be popular by getting the most likes on their mirror picture.
 As apart of this era, the look was similar to what we would call Punk Rock or in simpler terms ‘emo’.
 Some popular artists that were a must have on the Myspace page that resembled this Punk Rock look included Fallout Boy, All American Rejects, Panic at the Disco, Nevershoutnever, Thirty Seconds to Mars, and of course Blink 182.